yourskc/q563_rzgpio/README.md

 Prepare a Renesas RZ/G2L board running a pre-build BSP image or yocto build image by using 'core-image-qt' .
 We will transfer and execute our code on it later.

-Also prepare a Qt5.6.3 and Qt Creator with cross compiler environment on the Ubuntu 22.04.
+Also install Qt5.6.3 and Qt Creator and setup the cross compiler environment in the Ubuntu 22.04.

 For the above please follow the steps in this repo,